NameIsVamsi/BookMySeats/README.md

 # BookMySeats
-This is movie booking site where user can login through google and select the movie seats.
+This is movie booking site where user can book their tickets from any theatres.